 Project FeederWatch is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
-Citizen Scientists or FeederWatchers periodically count the birds they see at their feeders from November through early April and send their counts to Project FeederWatch.
+Community Scientists or FeederWatchers periodically count the birds they see at their feeders from November through early April and send their counts to Project FeederWatch.
 FeederWatch data helps scientists track broadscale movements of winter bird populations and long-term trends in bird distribution and abundance.

 Anyone interested in birds can participate.
 FeederWatch is conducted by people of all skill levels and backgrounds, including children, families, individuals, classrooms, retired persons, youth groups, nature centers, and bird clubs.
 You can count birds as often as every week, or as infrequently as you like: the schedule is completely flexible.
 All you need is a bird feeder, bird bath, or plantings that attract birds.